QGIS: Refine Your Maps for Reporting and Publication

 Point Geometry

-• In the Layer Styling panel, change Single Symbol to Categorised
+• In the Layer Styling panel, change Single Symbol to Categorized

 • From Value select Artefact Type